AIRLegend/ChessRL/README.md

 contains the recorded training games of the model.
 With this, we can study its behaviour over time.

-### Can I play against the agent?
+## Can I play against the agent?

 Yup.
-Under src/webplayer you will find a Flask app which deploys a web interface to play against the trained agent.
+Under `src/webplayer` you will find a Flask app which deploys a web interface to play against the trained agent.
+There is another README with more information.

-### Literature
+## Literature

 1. Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm, Silver, D. et al. https://arxiv.org/pdf/1712.01815.pdf